 d) New business owners.
 If we or our business merges with or is acquired by another business or company, we will share your personal information with the new owners of the business or company and their advisors.
 If this happens, you will be sent notice of such event.

 We will only retain your Information for as long as is necessary for the purpose or purposes for which we have collected it.
 The criteria that we use to determine retention periods will be determined by the nature of the data and the purposes for which it is kept.
 For example, if we receive your Information through a competition entry, we will retain your data for as long as is necessary to administer the competition.
 If we receive your Information when you apply for a job, we will retain your data for as long as is necessary to process your application, and maintain application statistics.
-We will not directly market to you for longer than three (3) years, unless you consent to receive direct marketing by opting in again before the expiry of that three (3) year period.
+If you have consented to receive direct marketing from us, we will not directly market to you for longer than three (3) years from the date you last visited a Milano restaurant, accessed our WiFi, made a purchase (via Click & Collect, Delivery or our Pay at Table function) booked a table or downloaded a voucher, unless you consent to receive direct marketing by opting in again before the expiry of that three (3) year period.
 In certain circumstances, once we have deleted or anonymised your data, we may need to retain parts of it (for example, your email address), in order to comply with our obligations under GDPR or other legislation, or for fraud detection purposes.

 8.1 You have certain rights in relation to personal information we hold about you.
 Details of these rights and how to exercise them are set out below.
 We will require evidence of your identity before we are able to act on your request.